olavidps/pytasks-api-rest/README.md

 - **Git Hooks**: pre-commit for automated quality checks
 - **Docker**: For consistent development and deployment environments
 - **Makefile**: Simple command interface for common development tasks
+- **API Testing**: Postman collection with example requests for all main endpoints

 ## 🚀 Development Phases